hammadreal02/Physical-AI-and-Robotics/docs/02-module-digital-twin/gazebo-integration.md

 import GazeboCodeExample from '@site/src/components/_client.GazeboCodeExample';

-# Digital Twin and Simulation: Gazebo Integration
+# Gazebo Integration - week 05

 Simulation plays a crucial role in robotics development, offering a safe, cost-effective, and efficient environment for testing algorithms, prototyping designs, and training AI models.
 Gazebo is one of the most widely used 3D robot simulators, providing realistic physics, sensor models, and a robust interface with ROS 2.